JMazzy/reciffy/README.md

 To get started, sign-up.

-One you are logged in, you will be directed to a leaderboard which shows a variety of statics around active users, their Pokemon knowledge and performance.
+One you are logged in, you will be directed to a recipes index page which shows a variety of recipes under various categories, feel free to scroll down and more rows of recipes should pop up!

-Click the "Quiz Me" button in the upper left of the navigation bar to test your Pokemon knowledge.

-To follow fellow Pokefans, use the search feature in the middle of the navigation bar to find others by their email.
-Click on the the link to the user page, select "follow user" button.
-Pokefans you follow will have their activities displayed in a feed on your leaderboard page.

-To edit your profile, click on the "signed-in as" link to go to your profile page.
-You are able to make any changes from there.

 Enjoy!